Are you weary serving in ministry?

 Remember God’s priorities are: God, Spouse, Family, Ministry and Work.
 And your first ministry begins at home.
-If your home is in disarray, it’s not time to quit serving, it’s time to get to the root of the disarray at home.
+Therefore, if your home is in disarray, it’s not time to quit serving, it’s time to get to the root of the disarray at home.

-In keeping all thing’s balance, having things in order at home is only one part, knowing where you should be serving is another.
+In fact, having things in order at home is only one part, knowing where you should be serving is another.

 Serving the Kingdom of God is not about keeping up with the Jones’s.
 It’s about finding your place in ministry where your spiritual gifts match the needs of your church.

-However, our spiritual gift is to Shepard our people.
-And we find great joy in not just teaching our people, but walking them through the high’s and low’s of life.
+Our spiritual gift is to shepard people.
+And we find great joy in not just teaching people, but walking with them through the high’s and low’s of life.

-Please don’t misunderstand the balance here.
-There are seasons when we have to serve in places where there is a need, and in those times, if it is for you, the grace will be on you to do it!
+Please don’t misunderstand, there are seasons when we have to serve in places where there is a need.
+And in those times, if it is for you, the grace will be on you to do it!

 We must however, resist the temptation to volunteer to serve in everything we feel gifted in.
 We may be called to serve, but that doesn’t mean we have to serve everywhere.
 Proverbs 11 reminds us to keep a balance in everything we do.

-What happens when we’re serving where we know we’re called; we’re purposing to live a balance life; but find ourselves growing weary?
+What happens when we’re serving where we know we’re called; but find ourselves growing weary?

 Well, this is when we labor to serve with joy knowing God will reward us!

-Serving with a assurance that God will reward us, didn’t hit home until a few months ago; when we read a devotion in our war room.
+Serving with an assurance that God will reward us, didn’t hit home until when we read a devotion in our War Room.